debjones513/Igneous/TFTP Server v2.0/tftp/README.md

 Testing
 -------
-TODO

-TODO: other relevant documentation
+Testing was done first using a quick client app that will send a packet.
+Once a simle packet transfer was verified, and the server was stubbed out a little farther, switched over to testing using the TFTP client that ships with Mac.

+Tested using port 9969 rather than stopping the TFTP service that ships with Mac.

+No GoLang testing done yet...

-Questions
+Notes, Questions
 -----
+#### Unique identifier for requests
-1. The net.Addr struct will have a different port for each client on localhost - true?
+The net.Addr struct will have a different port for each client on localhost - true?
 Yes

 Spec: "In order to create a connection, each end of the connection chooses a
           TID for itself, to be used for the duration of that connection.
 The TID's chosen for a connection should be randomly chosen, so that the